Upadhyay-Yatendra/MockView/README.md

-# AI Mock Test Application 🚀
+# MockView 🚀

-**MockView** is a cutting-edge platform designed to help users prepare for interviews and assessments through AI-powered mock tests.
+**MockView** is a platform designed to help users prepare for interviews and assessments through AI-powered mock tests.
 With features like AI feedback, report generation, and efficient test management, MockView ensures a seamless experience while leveraging modern technology for scalability and performance.

 ---